sivalijaya/c_crud/README.md

 # C_CRUD
 this is my small algorithm project from my lecturer Henry Chong.
-This project is making CRUD using C with validation in registration
+This project is making CRUD using C with validation and read file